 - 1. Place the frozen food on a baking sheet. - 2.
-Turn the selector to "Convection Bake" and set the temperature to "OFF".
+Set the oven temperature control knob to "OFF" and turn on the convection fan switch.

 To avoid sickness and food waste, DO NOT allow defrosted food to remain in the oven for more than two hours.